panjf2000/gnet/README.md

 }
 ```

 As you can see, this example of echo server only sets up the `EventHandler.React` function where you commonly write your main business code and it will be invoked once the server receives input data from a client.
-The output data will be then sent back to that client by assigning the `out` variable and return it after your business code finish processing data(in this case, it just echo the data back).
+The output data will be then sent back to that client by assigning the `out` variable and returning it after your business code finish processing data(in this case, it just echo the data back).

 ### Echo server with blocking logic